-Attending an initial consultation, at any of our seven offices, is the essential first step.
+Attending a 30 minute initial consultation, at any of our local offices or by telephone, is the essential first step.

 The initial consultation provides you with an opportunity to meet your dedicated lawyer, discuss issues, identify your options, map solutions and provide an estimate of costs.
-Lasting up to one hour, our initial consultations provide the perfect opportunity to have a no obligation, confidential discussion about your family law matter.
+Our initial consultations also provide the perfect opportunity to have a no obligation, confidential discussion about your family law matter.

-In addition, the time spent provides you with an opportunity to assess whether our family solicitor is the right one for you during this important and often stressful transition in your life.
+In addition, the time spent provides you with an opportunity to assess whether our family lawyer is the right one for you during this important and often stressful transition in your life.

 We understand that the urgent, and often unavoidable, nature of family law matters may leave you financially blindsided.

 If eligible, we may be able to represent you on a “deferred fee basis”.
-This arrangement means your legal fees can be paid at pre-determined intervals for example, following the sale of a property or at the conclusion of your matter.
+This arrangement means your legal fees can be paid at predetermined intervals for example, following the sale of a property or at the conclusion of your matter.
 Our expert lawyers will keep you up-to-date with costs, allowing you to stay in control of spend.

-To determine your eligibility, call Q&S on 1800 999 529, or alternatively submit an online enquiry below.
+To determine your eligibility, call us on 1800 999 529 or submit an enquiry below.
 This aspect can also be discussed during an initial consultation.

-Please note, we do not offer “no win no fee” arrangements for family law matters.
+Please note, we do not offer “no win, no fee” arrangements for family law matters.

-If you require detailed information on the Legal Aid process, eligibility requirements or would like to make an application for a family solicitor, visit Legal Aid Queensland’s website or access the Factsheet “Can I get Legal Aid”.
+Quinn & Scattini Lawyers do not provide Legal Aid for family law matters.
+If you require detailed information on the Legal Aid process, eligibility requirements or would like to make an application for a family solicitor, visit Legal Aid Queensland’s website or access the Factsheet ‘Can I get Legal Aid’.